Yiling-Huo/yiling-huo.github.io/_posts/2023-04-25-trackloss.md

 ![cleaned](/images/tutorial_trackloss/data_cleaned.png)

-In addition, the console output should look like something like this:
+In addition, the console output tells you the data frame it was working with, the number of trials excluded, the (original) total number of trials, and the percentage excluded.
+It should look like something like this:

 ![output](/images/tutorial_trackloss/output.png)

-The console output tells you the data frame it was working with, the number of trials excluded, the (original) total number of trials, and the percentage excluded.